 CONSTRUCTING HOMES.
 BUILDING HOPE.

-No matter where we build, we're a part of the neighborhood - whether it's just putting up one house on a block or reinventing an entire streetscape.
-As our mission states, “Habitat brings people together”; we work with people everywhere, from all walks of life, to develop communities.
-We invite you to join us as we continue to build on our success to help make Central Texas even better.
-Together, we can build strength, stability, and self-reliance through shelter.
+Whether we are putting up a single house or reinventing an entire streetscape, we are part of the neighborhood.
+As our mission states: “Habitat brings people together”; we work with people from all walks of life to develop communities.
+We encourage you to join us as we continue to build on our success in making Central Texas even stronger.
+Together we can build strength, stability, and self-reliance through shelter.

 MYTHS AND FACTS